2020 JC Ferrero Challenger Open

 The 2020 JC Ferrero Challenger Open was a professional tennis tournament played on clay courts.
 It was the third edition of the tournament which was part of the 2020 ATP Challenger Tour.
-It took place in Alicante, Spain between 12 and 18 October 2020.
+It took place at the Ferrero Tennis Academy in Villena, Alicante, Spain, between 12 and 18 October 2020.
 Carlos Alcaraz was the singles winner; the pair of Enzo Couacaud and Albano Olivetti won doubles.